Michael Onovwigun

-Michael Richie Onovwigun (born 9 April 1996 in Clapham, England) is an English semi-professional footballer who plays as a central midfielder for club Tooting & Mitcham United.
+Michael Richie Onovwigun (born 9 April 1996) is an English semi-professional footballer who plays as a central midfielder for club Tooting & Mitcham United.

 Onovwigun was a product of the Brentford academy and began his professional career with Chesterfield in 2014.
 After his release in 2016, Onovwigun embarked on a journeyman career in non-League football.

 Playing career

 Brentford

 Born in Clapham, London, Onovwigun began his career in the academy at Brentford and signed a two-year scholarship during the 2012 off-season.
 After featuring regularly for the Development Squad in friendly matches during the 2012–13 pre-season, Onovwigun was called into the first team squad for a friendly versus Wycombe Wanderers on 7 August 2012 and he replaced Jake Reeves after 73 minutes of the 4–1 victory.
 Onovwigun made over 50 appearances for the youth team and 9 for the Development Squad between 2011 and 2014 and departed the club at the end of the 2013–14 season, after failing to be offered a professional contract.